matt-culbert/CloakNDaggerC2/README.md

-### Before first use
+# Before first use
-This covers the initial setup of required things like the Python requirements and how to generate a user.
+This covers the initial setup of required things like the Python/Go requirements and how to generate a user.

 Install required Python modules
 ```bash